utkarsh-n/MYS/README.md

 Theme Check is included as part of [Dawn's GitHub Actions](https://github.com/Shopify/dawn/tree/main/.github/workflows) and can also be run via Shopify CLI's `shopify theme check` command.

-### Shopify/lighthouse-ci-action

-We love performant websites!
-Which is why we created [Shopify/lighthouse-ci-action](https://github.com/Shopify/lighthouse-ci-action).
-This runs a series of [Google Lighthouse](https://developers.google.com/web/tools/lighthouse) audits for the home, product and collections pages on a store for every commmit to ensure code that gets added doesn't degrade storefront performance over time.

-Dawn uses [GitHub Actions](https://github.com/features/actions) to run Shopify/lighthouse-ci-action for every commit.
-[This is a starting point](https://github.com/Shopify/dawn/blob/main/.github/workflows/lighthouse-ci.yml) and what we suggest to use in order to ensure you're building better themes.
-Feel free to build off of it!

-## Contributing

-Want to make commerce better for everyone by contributing to Dawn?
-We'd love your help!
-Please read our [contributing guide](https://github.com/Shopify/dawn/blob/main/.github/CONTRIBUTING.md) to learn about our development process, how to propose bug fixes and improvements, and how to build for Dawn.

-## Code of conduct

-All developers who wish to contribute through code or issues, please first read our [Code of Conduct](https://github.com/Shopify/dawn/blob/main/.github/CODE_OF_CONDUCT.md).

-## Theme Store submission

-The [Shopify Theme Store](https://themes.shopify.com/) is the place where Shopify merchants find the themes that they'll use to showcase and support their business.
-As a theme partner, you can create themes for the Shopify Theme Store and reach an international audience of an ever-growing number of entrepreneurs.

-Ensure that you follow the list of [theme store requirements](https://shopify.dev/themes/store/requirements) if you're interested in becoming a [Shopify Theme Partner](https://themes.shopify.com/services/themes/guidelines) and building themes for the Shopify platform.

-## License

-Copyright (c) 2021-present Shopify Inc. See [LICENSE](/LICENSE.md) for further details.